dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 # The Takeaway

 In all cases, we end up reducing the hard (or sometimes impossible) problem of computing a real integral using calculus in $\R$ to what are essentially algebra problems in $\C$.
-Although these
+Although these seem like long and involved techniques are first glance, with a bit of practice, it is possible to be quick enough with the computations to make these techniques rival the standard set of real integration techniques.